 This is an arboretum particularly famous for its conifers and calcifuges, planted during the 19th century by Thomas Acton in conjunction with David Moore and his son, Sir Frederick Moore, curators of the National Botanic Gardens in Glasnevin.

 Get discounts and updates for Discovering Ireland Vacations

-Sign up now for the official Discovering Ireland Vacations Update e-newsletter, designed to keep you up-to-date on what's new and exciting at Discovering Ireland and indeed in Ireland itself!
-You will also be among the first to know about our great special offers and vacation in Ireland deals and trip to Ireland cost!
+Sign up now for the official Discovering Ireland Vacations Update e-newsletter, designed to keep you up-to-date on what's new and exciting at Discovering Ireland and indeed in Ireland travel itself!
+You will also be among the first to know about our great special offers, vacation in Ireland deals and trip to Ireland cost!